 Namaste.
 Welcome to India!
 You will be met by our representative and transferred to your hotel.

 Delhi is a bustling metropolis that incorporates the ancient with the modern.
 Amidst the skyscrapers, the monuments stand as a silent reminder to India's legacy.
 Driving from the airport, you will be impressed with Delhi's spacious, tree-lined streets and garden parks.
 Overnight at the hotel.

-After breakfast, enjoy a rickshaw ride in Chandni Chowk.
+After breakfast, join a friend of Sodha Travel for an exclusive rickshaw experience in Chandni Chowk.
+This is not your standard guidebook tour!
 Witness the architectural marvels, the multicolored facades, beautifully decorated shops, ethnically dressed locals and the fragrances emanating from the potpourri of eateries that line the historical alleys.

 Mughal Emperor Shah Jahan (1592-1666) built the walled city of Delhi on the banks of holy River Yamuna.
 It had a magnificent palace known as Red Fort, impressive mansions, enchanting bazaars, elegant shrines, royal gardens and fountains at every corner to romance ones' senses.
 The Emperor’s beloved daughter Jahanara designed a major street called Chandni Chowk in front of Red Fort, with a canal running down the center and pools at major intersections reflecting the moonlight.
 During the British regime, the street underwent major changes and since then this area has witnessed some of the most important events in Indian history.
 Today these splendid ruins and tales of valor are a testimony of the evolution of the times.
 Chandni Chowk truly reflects the national unity, secularism and diversity of India.
 The tour covers 20 main sites including palaces, mansions, elegant shrines and colorful bazaars.